kipr/daylite/README.md

 Unlike ROS, Daylite is schemaless by design.
 Any well-formed data may be published to a topic.
 It is up to the recipient to discern a message's contents.

+Daylite is designed to run on any OS with BSD-compliant sockets (including Windows, Mac OS, and Linux).
+It does not take advantage of any un-portable libraries or language features.

 ## Future work

 In the future, Daylite will support automatically extending its node graph through network meshing.